Zaporizhian March: Original composition

 In 1926 I heard the melody; the first part - from kobzar Ivan Kyrylovych Polozhai, the second part, the major one, I composed and after combining them together, gave the name to Zaporizhian March.

-Adamtsevych also first performed the composition in public in 1969.
-Subsequently, the march was arranged for an orchestra by the chief conductor of the State Orchestra of National Instruments, Viktor Hutsal.
-The main theme of the composition consists of syncopation and descending melodies which in the technique national bandurists played with fingers sliding on the strings that was first used by the bandura player Hnat Khotkevych, in instrumental accompaniment for his composition of a folk song about Baida ("Poem of Baida", 1912), which he orchestrated in 1930.

-Hypotheses regarding the origin of the work

-According to some assumptions, this work has been in the repertoire of teachers of Yevhen Adamtsevych.
-Pavlo Ohrimenko, a respected expert on the creativity and heritage of Adamtsevych, believed that this march was co-authored with Musiy Oleksiyenko, and that the student picked up the first part of the march from his teacher and further continued the melody creation.
-This, in particular, is according to the memoirs of Oleksiyenko's children.
+According to Pavlo Okhrimenko, a respected expert on the creativity and heritage of Adamtsevych, the march was co-authored with the bandurist's teacher Musiy Oleksiyenko, with the student picking up the first part of the composition and extending the tune.
+This point of view is confirmed in the memoirs of Oleksiyenko's children.

-Also, some sources mention Prokop Mormilya, a native talent from the village Yaduty, Borzna Raion (now Nizhyn Raion), Chernihiv Oblast whom Yevhen Adamtsevych visited.
+Some other sources mention Prokop Mormilya, a native talent from the village Yaduty, Borzna Raion (now Nizhyn Raion), Chernihiv Oblast whom Yevhen Adamtsevych visited, as possible creator of the march.